-Known to the Vietnamese as ‘Bay of the Descending Dragons,’ this UNESCO world heritage site is an area made up of almost 3000 limestone islands that jut out of emerald waters everywhere you look, creating a truly magical landscape.
+Known to the Vietnamese as the ‘Bay of the Descending Dragons,’ this UNESCO world heritage site is an area made up of almost 3,000 limestone islands that jut out of emerald waters everywhere you look, creating a truly magical landscape.
 As you sail through the waters on your Chinese Sail Boat or ‘Junk’ you’ll glance floating villages, buoyant huts tied to rocks, tiny beaches and local children fishing in the plentiful waters.

 Trips include the chance to sea kayak and swim amongst the rocks and into breathtaking lagoons.
 From the water’s surface, you can really feel the vastness of the area, peering in caves, listening to sea birds; it’s a wonderful way to experience the beauty of Halong Bay.

-Then as the sun begins to set on this remarkable environment, you’ll position yourself on the boat deck and crack open a cold beer… the life of a backpacker is good eh?!
+Then as the sun begins to set on this remarkable environment, you’ll position yourself on the boat deck and crack open a cold beer… the life of a backpacker is good, eh?!
 Spending the night on the boat with the backdrop of islands silhouetted all around is an amazing experience.

-With Hanoi Backpacker’s, you’ll spend the night on the deserted ‘Lan Ha Bay’ or ‘Castaway Island.’
-This is where the adventure really begins as you can try your hand at rock-climbing, wake-boarding, water-ski-ing and even high-speed tubing!
-Or just a spot of beach volley-ball as you take in the stunning scenery all around you.
+With Hanoi Backpacker’s, you’ll spend the night on a deserted island in Lan Ha Bay, ‘Castaways Island.’
+This is where the adventure really begins as you can try your hand at rock-climbing, wake-boarding, water-skiing and even high-speed tubing!
+Or just a spot of beach volleyball as you take in the stunning scenery all around you.
 Then as night falls, a unique full moon party experience awaits…